Top 10 Highest Mountains in Nepal

 Position in Nepal: 6th

-Dhaulagiri I, the seventh (7th) highest peak globally, lies entirely in Nepal at 8,167m from sea level.
+Dhaulagiri I, the seventh (7th) highest peak globally, lies entirely in Nepal at 8,167 m from sea level.
 It is the 6th highest mountain peak in Nepal, located in the north-central part of Nepal.
 The name Dhaulagiri comes from Sanskrit.
 "Dhawla" means "white and dazzling," and "Giri" means "mountain."
 The highest point is Dhaulagiri I.

-The stunning Kali Gandaki George, the world’s deepest George, forms in the middle of Dhaulagiri I and Annapurna I, which lie 35km apart.
-The location of Dhaulagiri makes it responsible for casting a rain shadow in Mustang and Dolpo, which has created a wild semi-desert-like landscape in these areas.
+The stunning Kali Gandaki George, the world’s deepest George, forms in the middle of Dhaulagiri I and Annapurna I, which lie 35 km apart.
+The location of Dhaulagiri makes it responsible for casting a rain shadow in Mustang and Dolpo, which has created a wild, semi-desert-like landscape in these areas.

 The most popular trek in the Dhaulagiri Region, which perfectly captures its beauty, is the Dhaulagiri Circuit Trek.
-Poon Hill Trek is also one of the more sought short treks with a captivating view of Dhaulagiri Massif.
+Poon Hill Trek is also one of the more sought-after short treks with a captivating view of Dhaulagiri Massif.

 Brief Climbing History of Dhaulagiri Himal

-Dhaulagiri I was first attempted in 1950 by a French expedition team by Maurice Herzog.
+Dhaulagiri I was first attempted in 1950 by a French expedition team led by Maurice Herzog.
 But their attempt was unsuccessful due to a feasible route to the top and switched to Annapurna.
 The first ascent to Dhaulagiri was on the 13th of May 1960 by Kurt Diemberger, Ernst Forrer, Albin Schelbert, Nyima Dorje Sherpa, and Nawang Dorje Sherpa.

-Manaslu (8,163m) -The Mountain of Spirits
+Manaslu (8,163)—The Mountain of Spirits

 Elevation: 8,156m/26,759ft